EU examines Nvidia-dominated AI chip market's abuses - Bloomberg News

 French authorities have also been interviewing market players on Nvidia's key role in AI chips, its price policy, the shortage of chips and its impact on prices, the report added.

-France's competition authority said on Wednesday it had conducted a raid a day earlier on a company in the "graphics cards sector", which French newspaper Challenges and the Wall Street Journal identified as Nvidia.
+France's competition authority on Tuesday conducted a raid on a company in the "graphics cards sector", which a person with direct knowledge of the matter told Reuters was Nvidia.

 Nvidia's stock and demand for its chips shot up after generative AI chatbot ChatGPT's stellar rise last year.